zackelia/bclm/README.md

   See 'bclm help <subcommand>' for detailed help.
 ```

 When writing values, macOS charges slightly beyond the set value (~3%).
 In order to display 80% when fully charged, it is recommended to set the BCLM value to 77%.
+When charging while system is shut down or sleeping, the charging can go beyond set value more than average 3%.

 ```
 $ sudo bclm write 77